-During the year ended December 31, 2018, the Pension Fund received employer contributions based on 7.23 million hours worked in the Local 488 jurisdiction.
-The Pension Fund transferred contributions based on 445,524 hours to other pension funds on behalf of union members who were not members of Local 488.
-In addition, Retired Members earned 329,000 hours.
+During the year ended December 31, 2019, the Pension Fund received employer contributions based on 5.7 million hours worked in the Local 488 jurisdiction.
+The Pension Fund transferred contributions based on 0.2 million hours to other pension funds on behalf of union members who were not members of Local 488.
+Included in the remaining hours of 5.5 million is 0.3 million hours earned by Retired Members.

-For Fiscal 2019, the Pension Plan will use an assumption that 5 million hours will be worked by Local 488 Members.
+For Fiscal 2020, the Pension Plan will use an assumption that 5 million hours will be worked by Local 488 Members.
 The Trustees gather information about the work outlook for Local 488 Members from sources including Local 488.
 The Trustees' assumption for hours worked, used for actuarial valuation purposes, is also discussed with the Pension Plan's actuary.

-PROJECTED AND ACTUAL HOURS WORKED BY MEMBERS 2010 - 2019
+PROJECTED AND ACTUAL HOURS WORKED BY MEMBERS 2010 - 2020